Competition 2026

-This year's international competition for video mapping and façade projections starts in summer 2025.
-All information about the competition building, the timetable and the conditions can be found here:
+This year’s international competition for video mapping and facade projections starts in May 2026.
+All information about the competition buildings, timetable, and the conditions can be found here:

-A strong concept should demonstrate historical awareness, architectural understanding, abstraction and imaginative power, narrative talent, and a clear perspective on the local context.
-Our team can assist with technical implementation during the festival, so professional expertise in video mapping is not a mandatory requirement for participating in the competition.
-Alongside classic video mappings, new styles and compositions are highly welcome, such as 3D animations, elements from animation, live-action, and short films, as well as illustrative techniques like drawing, paper-cutting, stop-motion, etc. Last year, we received exciting submissions spanning a wide variety of styles and genres.
+A strong concept is characterized by historical awareness, architectural understanding, the ability to abstract and imagine, narrative talent, and a clear awareness of the specific site situation.
+Our team can support the technical implementation during the festival, meaning that professional knowledge of video mapping techniques is not a mandatory requirement for participation in the competition.
+In addition to classic video mappings, new styles and compositions are highly welcome.
+Possible approaches include 3D animation, elements from animation, live-action and short film, as well as illustrative techniques such as drawing, silhouette cut-outs, stop motion, etc. In previous years, we have received exciting submissions across a wide range of styles and genres.
 You can find an impression of previous years’ submissions here.

 ARTISTIC DIRECTIONS